its-Abdulaziz/pdsnd_github/README.md

 Python bikeshare project

 ### Description
-Describe what your project is about and what it does
+The project is about analyzing the data of a bike renting company, that works in three cities.
 ### Files used
-Include the files used
+1- bikeshare_2.py
+2- washington.csv
+3- chicago.csv
+4- new_york_city.csv

 ### Credits
 It's important to give proper credit.
 Add links to any repo that inspired you or blogposts you consulted.